 d.
 Development of an active network of ALP members with an interest in advancement of science, technology, arts and society

-Labor for the Regions is an association of the Queensland ALP that seeks to ensure that those who live outside SouthEast Queensland have equal access to good employment and access to affordable healthcare and other services.
-Labor for the Regions develops policies that embrace the issues which impact on people living in rural and regional Queensland.
+Regional Labor is an association of the Queensland ALP that seeks to ensure that those who live outside SouthEast Queensland have equal access to good employment and access to affordable healthcare and other services.
+Regional Labor develops policies that embrace the issues which impact on people living in rural and regional Queensland.

-Labor for the Regions develops policies that embrace the issues which impact on people living in rural and regional Queensland.
+Regional Labor develops policies that embrace the issues which impact on people living in rural and regional Queensland.
 We want to ensure the Australian Labor Party (ALP) is recognised as the political party that can most effectively represent regional and rural communities in Queensland and Australia.